Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     +   Medium-sized organization that anticipate rapid growth.

     Why?
-    +   Managingn access and standards can be more challenging in more complex organizations.
+    +   Managing access and standards can be more challenging in more complex organizations.

     <img src="assets/vpc_patterns.PNG" alt="vpc" style="height:100%; width:100%">